-As local authorities develop Local Area Energy Plans (LAEPs), we are ensuring that these ambitions are captured within our strategic investment process.
+Additionally, we have continued to expand our engagement with Major Energy Users and industry representatives to better capture future changes in demand.
+As local authorities develop Local Area Energy Plans (LAEPs), we are continuing to proactively engage with the process, ensuring that these ambitions are captured within our strategic investment process.